There’s no time to delay, the construction sector must reduce its carbon footprint.

 Area has identified 10 concrete steps you can take on your journey to Net-Zero Carbon in construction and design.
 To find out how to reduce your carbon footprint and help combat the climate crisis, download the full guide.

 In the meantime, here’s a summary of what’s inside…

 Construction material-related emissions account for 28% of the total global emissions from buildings and the construction sector.
 As buildings become more efficient by reducing the energy used for operation, the construction materials impact can account for up to 70% over the lifespan of a building.

-As the industry works harder to reduce its carbon footprint, more eco-friendly building materials are being adopted.
+As the industry works harder to reduce its carbon footprint and work towards a Net-Zero Carbon construction model, more eco-friendly building materials are being adopted.
 Typically, these come from renewable resources and are made from fewer chemicals.
 Some materials that are now widely being used include: